New Victory Theater: Children's theater

-By the 2000s, the theater was also hosting hosting a variety of dance productions, including classical ballet, hip-hop dance, and modern routines.
+By the 2000s, the theater was also hosting a variety of dance productions, including classical ballet, hip-hop dance, and modern routines.
 Compared with theatrical productions, which were often produced or adapted specifically for children, the dance productions were more difficult to adapt to younger audiences.
 The New Victory Theater renamed its lobby after its primary donor, LuEsther Mertz, in 2003.
 Two years later, the New Victory Theater launched the New Vic at the Duke, a series of teenagers' plays presented at the neighboring The Duke on 42nd Street.
 The Arts Education Network, operated by Americans for the Arts, gave the New Victory Theatre an Arts Education Award in 2008.
 By then, the theater's programming director Mary Rose Lloyd was also planning to host shows for infants and toddlers.

-The New Victory established a playwriting program called LabWorks in 2012, and the theater received a special Drama Desk Award the same year.
+The New Victory established a new work development program called LabWorks in 2012, and the theater received a special Drama Desk Award the same year.
 The theater also started providing free dance performances for local students in 2014 as part of the Victory Dance program.
-The New Victory closed temporarily in 2020 due to the COVID-19 pandemic in the United States, although it continued to host children's and family shows online.
+The theater's lower lobbies were renovated in 2017.
+The New Victory was closed temporarily in 2020 due to the COVID-19 pandemic in the United States.
+During the pandemic, it continued to host children's and family shows online which were also broadcast on WNET's Camp TV and Let's Learn.